Dimensionality reduction techniques to support insider trading detection: Introduction

 It is evident that anomaly detection problems are challenging, especially in the unsupervised setting.
 A variety of different approaches have been developed to address them.
 In particular, the main paradigms in time-series are: \textit{clustering-based, distance-based, reconstruction-based} and \textit{forecasting-based} \cite{mejri2022}.
 Among them, the methods are multiple and their formulations are case-by-case dependent.

-In this work, we develop an approach which aims at identifying \textit{contextual anomalies} and lies in the \textit{reconstruction-based} paradigm \cite{mejri2022}.
+In this work, we develop an approach which aims at identifying \textit{contextual anomalies} by relying on continuous and multivariate data instances and lies in the \textit{reconstruction-based} paradigm of unsupervised anomaly detection \cite{mejri2022}.
 This framework aims at training models that reconstruct normal data instances well.
 In this way, we expect that anomalous data will be reconstructed with a large error.
 An anomaly is detected when the reconstruction error is greater than a threshold i.e.

 where $X$ is an original data sample, $\hat{X}$ is its reconstructed counterpart and $\delta$ a suitable threshold.
 Models' performances are usually compared in terms of the most common metrics e.g. precision, recall and F1-scores \cite{mejri2022}.